sparkflows/sparkflows-docs/docs/installation/credential-store/azure-keyvault.rst

 Go to Administration/Credential Store
 -------------

-Login to Fire Insights application.
+Login to Fire Insights application as an admin user.
 Go to Administration and select Credential Store.

 .. figure:: ../../_assets/credential_store/1.PNG
    :alt: Azure Key Vault